pwnfoo/NTLMRecon/README.md

 ### Recon on an input file

-The tool automatically detects the type of input per line and gives you results automatically.
-CIDR ranges are expanded automatically even when read from a text file.
+The tool automatically detects the type of input per line and takes actions accordingly.
+CIDR ranges are expanded by default (please note that there is no de-duplication baked in just yet!)

 Input file can be something as mixed up as :